dougbutner/web-4/README.md

   }
 }
 ```
-For the time token to be spendable, a signed JWT Time Token (Mechanics example, not functional)
+For the time token to be spendable, a signed JWT Time Token (Mechanics example)

 ```
 const passedBioData = {..} // biodata from user